williammilisic/cloudcloud.dev/index.md

 ## 6 March 2025
 * "*A strong nation, like a strong person, can afford to be gentle, firm, thoughtful, and restrained.
 It can afford to extend a helping hand to others.
 It's a weak nation, like a weak person, that must behave with bluster and boasting and rashness and other signs of insecurity.*" - Jimmy Cartner

+## 3 March 2025
+* [Leadership](https://www.linkedin.com/posts/williammilisic_leadership-hardconversations-feedbackculture-activity-7302569098800959489-vlGB) is not defined by easy days, but hard days.

 ## 1 March 2025
 * ”*A nation can survive its fools, and even the ambitious.
 But it cannot survive treason from within.*" - Cicero